porbo/dsi-translation/README.md

 Details in Spanish_Translation_Test.pdf

-# Translation AB test?
+# Translation AB test
 ## Problem
 A website originally had a Spaniard do the translation for all Spanish speakers.
-The website wanted to test having native translators for Spanish speakers in other countries (Argentina, Mexico, etc) However, this appears to lower conversion.
+The website wanted to test having native translators for Spanish speakers in other countries (Argentina, Mexico, etc) However, this appears to lower conversion rates.

 ## Conclusion
-This conclusion is incorrect; actually, there appears to be no significant difference in conversion between the Spaniard's and the native translators.
+The above conclusion is incorrect; actually, there appears to be no significant difference in conversion between the Spaniard's and the native translators.

 The apparently lower conversion has two specific causes:
 1. All cases in Spain were classified as part of the control group.
 Since Spain's conversion rate is generally higher,